la5nta/pat/README.md

 Thanks to the JNOS contributors, Jack Snodgrass and others :-)

-## transport/telnet - net.Conn interface for connecting to the Winlink 2000 System over tcp
+## transport

+Package transport provides access to various connected modes commonly used for winlink.

+The modes is made available through common interfaces and idioms from the net package, mainly net.Conn and net.Listener.

+#### telnet
-A simple TCP dialer/listener for the "telnet"-method.
+* A simple TCP dialer/listener for the "telnet"-method.

-## transport/ax25 - net.Conn interface for AX.25 connections

-Various implementations of the net.Conn interface for AX.25 connections:
+* Supports both P2P and CMS dialing.

+#### ax25
-* Wrapper for the Linux AX.25 library (build with tag "libax25")
+* Wrapper for the Linux AX.25 library (build with tag "libax25").
-* Kenwood TH-D7x/TM-D7x0 (or similar) TNC's over serial
+* Kenwood TH-D7x/TM-D7x0 (or similar) TNCs over serial.

-## transport/winmor - net.Conn connection to a remote node using a WINMOR TNC

-Provides means of controlling and using a WINMOR TNC (local or over the network).
+#### winmor
+A WINMOR TNC driver that provides dialing and listen capabilities for a local or remote TNC.

 TIP: The WINMOR TNC can be run under Wine!